berkeleyGamedev/DecalWebsite/pages/labs/lab1/lab1.md

 ![](images\image8.png)

 1. The play button will start running the game inside the editor so that you can test the game.
 Hitting the play button while the game is running will stop the game.
 2. The pause button will pause the game on a frame when you are playing it, which is useful when you want to debug a problem.
-3. The step button allows you to skip forward a frame.
-It will pause the game if it isn’t already paused.
-This is also useful for debugging as it allows you to go frame by frame.
 3. The step button allows you to skip forward a frame.
 It will pause the game if it isn’t already paused.
 This is also useful for debugging as  it allows you to go frame by frame.

 In addition, you can change variables in the inspector while the game is running, but when you stop playing the game, your changes will be reverted back to what they were before you started playing.
 This is important to keep in mind while testing your game.